 A settlement won’t bring your loved one back.
 Recovering compensation will, however, hold the responsible party accountable for their actions and provide your family with a sense of justice for your loss.

 During this time of grief and pain, you are likely to have many questions about wrongful death nursing home settlements.
-A Washington personal injury attorney can answer your questions and provide the information you need to move forward.
+A Washington nursing home injury attorney can answer your questions and provide the information you need to move forward.

 What Is the Average Nursing Home Wrongful Death Settlement?